Alexandre-Leal/Binary-Compound-Data-Collector-RPA/README.md

 ### 1.2 Web Scraping

+This is the second part of the extraction and it is optional, it is slow and can last 25 minutes if the dataset be too big.

 Scraping path to obtain the AI-ML predicts of K-VRH and G-VRH and also the Decomposes-To are better...
 For the Decomposes-To data it provides a better visualziation of the chemical products after the chemical decomposition.
 The AI-ML predicts of K-VRH and G-VRH only could be obtained using the Web Interface plataform of the Materials Project plataform/site.

 Observation: Looking to obtain that information, it was necessary to login in the website to be allowed to see the physical computer calculation of that two elastic parameters or properties of the studied compound.

 ## 2. Data Visulizator

+This second script will allow you to use yours datasets extracted from Materials Project to generate the visualization of that Data.

 In the elaboration of this second script, I am very grateful to my teacher, that gave me an initial template that printed the graphs of all the 30 compounds.
 "An images can explain better than a thousand words" so lets look an example: